 Capture Commerce understands the challenge businesses face today in trying to get ideal prospects to their site that go on to deliver business goals.
-We've been optimizing sites since 2000 and have seen lots of changes in Google's algorithm, especially in the past two years: Panda, Query Encryption, Freshness, Penguin, EMD - names of some of the algo updates some of which continue rolling out with new versions.
+We've been optimizing sites since 2000 and have seen lots of changes in Google's algorithm, especially in the recent past: Panda, Penguin, Hummingbird - names of algo updates some of which continue rolling out with new versions.

 My knowledge and philosophy of SEO have formed over the years while working with businesses that pursue traffic from search engines to gain e-commerce sales, higher quality leads, phone calls, subscribers and brand name awareness.